stallman-j/ekonomR/vignettes/basic-mapping.md

 ![plot of chunk unnamed-chunk-15](https://github.com/stallman-j/ekonomR/blob/main/output/03_maps/Ecuador_with_1_at-gadm-level_2_randomly-chosen.png?raw=true)

-# Exercises
+# Exercise

-1. Replicate the above
+1. For a different country, different administrative level, and different number of localities, generate a plot with the administrative polygons shaded in with the color `"#228B22".

 # Just the code, please